How Important is Average Time on Page in Google Analytics?

 Bounce Rate vs. Time on Site

-To be completely forthright, Google has never stated whether or not they use Visitor Time (or time on site) as a ranking factor.
+To be completely forthright, Google has never stated whether or not they use Visitor Time (or average time on site) as a ranking factor.
 But Matt Cutts has explicitly said that they do NOT use Bounce rate as a ranking factor.

 But bounce rate is not the same thing as the amount of time a visitor spends on your site.
 Bounce rate is the percentage of visitors that leave your site after only viewing one page.
 Notice that time is not a factor in bounce rate at all.